phalcon/blog/data/posts/2017/02/2017-02-20-phalcon-3-0-4-released.md

 We are really excited to announce Phalcon's latest release: 3.0.4!

-This is another maintenance release in the 3.0.x series which addresses several issues.
+This is another maintenance release for the 3.0.x series which addresses several issues.

 The release tag can be found here: [3.0.4](https://github.com/phalcon/cphalcon/releases/tag/v3.0.4)